Recovery After A Knee Replacement Surgery: This Will Be Part of Your Experience

 #- PATIENCE

-You must exercise patience as it takes time to live pain-free, walk steadily without any help, and even return to your previous duties.
+You must exercise patience as it takes time to live pain-free, walk steadily without help, and even return to your previous duties.
 Gradually, you will find that you can do the household chores or go to the gym in the first 7 weeks of your surgery.

 No Comments